 You don’t need to saddle yourself with debt like your peers who went to university.
 Not only that – but you can start earning straight away, giving your adult life a headstart when others are still years away from starting to earn real money.
 You’ll start earning while those at college are still racking up more and more debt.
 This can put you at a strong advantage as it means you could get on the housing ladder or start investing in you pension fund while others are getting in even more debt.

-With many jobs that don't require a degree, you could even find yourself getting a few promotions and pay-rises within the first few years, putting you in an even better position than those who went to university.
-In this article, we're going to look at a number of jobs paying $50k a year that you can get without a university degree or expensive qualification.
-If this list isn't enough, you can check out our previous post about $40k jobs with no degree, or see what else we've posted since in the full list of no-degree jobs by salary (up to $100k).
+With many jobs that don’t require a degree, you could even find yourself getting a few promotions and pay-rises within the first few years, putting you in an even better position than those who went to university.
+In this article, we’re going to look at a number of jobs paying $50k a year that you can get without a university degree or expensive qualification.
+If this list isn’t enough, you can check out our previous post about $40k jobs with no degree, or see how you can really start raking in income with $100k jobs.

 Another factor to consider when looking for a career is how much you’ll earn compared to how much the living costs are in a particular location.
 Many graduate jobs are in big cities or areas with much higher living costs.
 Many of these no degree careers can be found in all sorts of locations – those with much lower living costs.
 This could make them even more appealing to those who want to buy their own property and have a good quality of life.

 University life isn’t for everyone – but some feel pressured into attending a top college when it isn’t really something that suits them.
 Don’t feel pressured into racking up tons of debt just to keep up appearances.
 And remember, many university jobs don’t actually pay that well after all.
 There are tons of wealthy people today who skipped college altogether and got a real job as soon as they could.